 The Court of Appeals disagreed, determining that the additional witness had the potential to clarify conflicting expert testimony and that the trial court’s decision to exclude this testimony therefore amounted to an abuse of discretion.

-In its opinion, the court noted the increased need to educate factfinders in the case at hand given the conflicting expert testimony and that “[c]linical guidelines and best practices in the medical and scientific community are not static and are not common nomenclature in a courtroom.”
-The court therefore reversed the trial court’s decision and remanded Williams’s case for reconsideration.
+The court noted the increased need to educate factfinders in the case at hand given the conflicting expert testimony and that “[c]linical guidelines and best practices in the medical and scientific community are not static and are not common nomenclature in a courtroom.”
+The court therefore reversed the trial court’s decision and remanded Williams’ case for reconsideration.

 Keywords: Death penalty, expert testimony, intellectual disability, Ohio